EthereumNetwork/guide-website/README.md

 # Ethereum Network

-> A guide for the Ethereum network
+> The Hitchhiker's Guide to the Ethereum Blockchain

 ## Setup to run / test it yourself

-Prerequisites: NodeJS, MongoDB, Ethereum node and a .env file
+Prerequisites: NodeJS, MongoDB, Ethereum node, deepstream server and a .env file talk to Michael if you need help setting it up

 ``` bash
 # install dependencies